 Worker’s Comp Insurance Tactics to Pay You Less

-But shortchanging you is not the only way some insurance companies may try to help themselves.
-Even when an insurance company accepts responsibility for your work injury, they can at any time, try to reduce or even stop paying you benefits.
+Delaying compensation is not the only way some insurance companies may try to help themselves.
+Even when an insurance company accepts responsibility for your work injury, they can – at any time – try to reduce or even stop paying you benefits.
+We have seen them try to cut off injured workers’ weekly checks.
+Other times they may try to avoid paying for a recommended medical procedure.

-They may hire investigators to follow you to the gas station or the grocery store or any errand.
-They may watch you pick up your kids at school.
-They may stake out your house and neighborhood at all hours of the day and night.
-The goal is always the same: to create reports, photographs, and video that make it appear that you are not as badly injured as you claim.
-Then, if the insurance company can create that impression in the mind of a doctor or judge, they may be able to cut you off or shortchange you – even if they have previously admitted responsibility for your injury.
+The goal is to compile reports, photographs, and video to see if you are as badly injured as you claim.
+Then, if the insurance company can create a question in the mind of a doctor or judge, they may be able to cut you off or reduce your benefits – even if they have previously admitted responsibility for your injury.

 5 Ways to Handle Insurance Company Spying

 You cannot stop the insurance company from hiring an investigator to watch you.
 But you can be smart about your behavior so that you aren’t making it easy for them to avoid paying you benefits.
 Here are five ways to help you avoid falling prey to workers’ comp surveillance.

 Your doctor knows best what activities you should avoid while you heal.
 If the doctor tells you not to lift more than 10 pounds, don’t lift more than 10 pounds.
-The biggest risk of surveillance is that the investigator will see you doing something outside the restrictions put on you by the doctor.
+The biggest risk of surveillance is that the workers’ comp private investigator will see you doing something outside the restrictions put on you by the doctor.

 If you aren’t following your doctor’s orders about activity restriction, it may not necessarily be because you are not injured.
-More likely it might be because you weren’t thinking about what you were doing, or you were in a hurry, or distracted.
+More likely it might be because you weren’t thinking about what you were doing, or you were in a hurry or distracted.
 Life happens, and you have to lift your 20-lb toddler out of her car seat.
 That happens to all of us.

 All the doctor may see when he watches this video is someone who is well enough to do yard work, including pushing a potentially heavy lawnmower.
 You can explain to the doctor that the mower is self-propelled, but the damage may already be done.
 We are not suggesting you become paranoid, but it is important to be aware of how your activity may look to an outsider.